mtamc/alpha.cafe/README.md

 #### Borrows elements from late-00s websites:

-- Compact design using small fonts and minimal empty space between elements.
+- Compact design using small text and minimal empty space between elements.
-- Narrow max width (relative to modern resolutions).
+- Narrow max width.
-- Emphasis on copy over slogans, titles, and images.
+- Emphasis on text over slogans, titles, and images.

 This is both purposeful nostalgia and genuine personal preference.